 Due to its polite feel, ので will normally be used in formal situations like when speaking to a stranger or within a business setting.

-Expressing Reason or Cause
+Explaining a Reason or Cause

-ので as a conjunctive particle has a cause-and-effect type of relationship, similar to から; The sentence marked by ので provides a reason as an explanation.
-By connect the following two sentence with ので, the speaker is explaining that the reason they are getting some fresh air is because they feel seasick.
+By connecting the following two sentences with ので, the speaker is explaining that the reason they are getting some fresh air is a direct result of feeling seasick.

 Reason / Cause subordinate clause |